UPPMAX/R-matlab-julia-HPC/docs/julia/notebook_pluto.md

 ### Why is it a good tool?

-Reproducible (even without Pluto), gittable, extraordinarily interactive programming notebooks
+- Reproducible (even without Pluto), gittable, extraordinarily interactive programming notebooks
+- Offers a similar notebook experience to Jupyter, but understands global references between cells, and reactively re-evaluates cells affected by a code change.

 ### (Possible) use cases when Jupyter might be better.